ops-center/searchlight/README.md

  - TPR version: monitoring.appscode.com/v1alpha1 is considered in alpha.
 This means breaking changes to the YAML format might happen among different releases of the operator.

+---

+**The searchlight operator collects anonymous usage statistics to help us learning how the software is being used and how we can improve it.
+To disable stats collection, run the operator with the flag** `--analytics=false`.

+---

 ## Support
 If you have any questions, you can reach out to us.